spineo/quotations/index.md

 A sample quotation and author, which will change every time the page is refreshed, is shown below:

 ![Sample Quotation](images/sample_quotation.png)

+### Display Author Associated Event Driven (i.e., date) Quotation

+Next we will display an author associated event driven quotation randomly picked and the associated event based on date.
+We will test the case where an event is found and the case where one is not found (in which case, like before, we will just display a random quotation)

 ## References